publiccodenet/about/organization/privacy.md

 * name
 * email address
 * job title if applicable
-* organizational if applicable
+* organization if applicable

 For people we work with, we collect:

 * name
-* contact details: email address, home adddress or phone number
+* contact details: email address, physical adddress or phone number
-* organizational affiliation (if applicable)
+* job title if applicable
+* organization if applicable

 For staff and interns, we collect:

 * name
 * date of birth
-* contact details: email address, home adddress or phone number
+* contact details: email address, physical adddress and phone number
 * bank details to pay salaries
-* health information to manage sickness absence (if applicable)
+* health information to manage sickness absence if applicable

 ## What we do with your personal information

 We store it.
 We use it for our work.

+We won't share it or sell it.

 ## Data retention

-We'll review the personal  we hold at least once a year and delete any data
+People can always unsubscribe from our mailing list.

-"As a contact for a piece of work, we may contact you where a work matter requires your input.
+As a contact for a piece of work, we may contact you where a work matter requires your input.
 Once you leave the role, we will update or delete the information we hold about you.
-This will take place at least once a year."
+This will take place at least once a year.

+We keep staff data for up to seven years, as required by Dutch law.

 ## Your rights